 mid-sized CSSPs could also license the filtering technology from a third-party.
 YouTube does not license its Content ID to third parties and the only obvious alternative is Audible Magic, who touts its services as "the industry standard" that is most often recommended by "the biggest names in music".73 As the only serious third-party provider of filtering technology and first-mover, Audible Magic will have several competitive advantages over new entrants to the filtering technology services market.
-Also, Audible Magic has a 10 million reference file, which has, as Bridy observes, already won the trust of the world's corporate rightholders, which further strengthens its first-mover advantage.74 In addition, Audible Magic has a large patent portfolio covering automated content recognition and fingerprinting technology.
-75 New entrants will first have to deal with these patents before being able to compete with Audible Magic.
+Also, Audible Magic has a 10 million reference file, which has, as Bridy observes, already won the trust of the world's corporate rightholders, which further strengthens its first-mover advantage.
+In addition, Audible Magic has a large patent portfolio covering automated content recognition and fingerprinting technology.
+New entrants will first have to deal with these patents before being able to compete with Audible Magic.
 It remains to be seen whether Audible Magic will be able to offer a DSM-compliant filtering technology for a "reasonable" license fee from the perspective of its EU clients.

 49 The European filtering technology market will be potentially large as CSSPs will have to comply with article 17 DSM.
 Unless they are exempted by article 17(5) DSM, relatively young (i.e. as of three years) and small (i.e. above an annual turnover of USD 10 million) companies will have to meet the requirements of article 17(4) DSM to avoid liability under article 17 DSM.
 In all cases, for five million monthly (unique) visitors, CSSPs will have to offer an efficient "notice and take down" regime.
 Both require some kind of filtering technology that will have to be in line with "high industry standards".
 Hence, in practice, article 17 DSM leads to a situation where nearly any company that offers contentsharing services will, at some point, require strong and sophisticated filtering tools in order to avoid the DSM's liability regime.
 In other words, for a business to compete in this market and to offer a broad range of interesting (and non-infringing) copyright content, it will be crucial to have access to sophisticated filtering systems.
-Since these filters are expensive and technically limited with regard to their efficiency, accuracy and range of applicability, many companies will struggle in this regard because, presumably, the cheaper the systems are the less effective they would be.
+Since these filters are expensive and technically limited with regard to their efficiency, accuracy and range of applicability, the financial power, know-how and structure to develop such filters.
+These companies will not voluntarily share their technology with their competitors (YouTube/Google, Facebook), or charge unreasonably high fees (Audible Magic).
+As a consequence, the question of mandatory licensing will arise.